-- Provides a way for older people to use their wealth to meet emissions targets. - Provides retirees with access to a safe savings option. - Creates a simple way for retirees to invest (e.g. via Australia Post or other). - Provides retirees with liquidity for unexpected costs (e.g. health and ageing). - · Boosts construction of renewable energy infrastructure. - · Creates jobs and economic development, particularly in regional Australia. - Stabilises energy supply and reduces electricity prices (a major concern for all Australians).
+- Provides a way for older people to use their wealth to meet emissions targets. - Provides a safe savings option. - Creates a simple way to invest (e.g. via Australia Post or other). - Provides retirees with liquidity for unexpected costs (e.g. health and ageing). - Boosts construction of renewable energy infrastructure. - Creates jobs and economic development, particularly in regional Australia. - Stabilises energy supply and reduces electricity prices (a major concern for all Australians).